tvdboom/ATOM/docs_sources/api/predicting/transform.md

 </span>
 </div>

-Transform new data through the current branch.
+Transform unseen data through the current branch.
 Transformers that are only applied on the training set are skipped.
 This method can only be called from atom, not from the models.